Buying a better future

 IStock

 Public procurement is the process used by municipalities and other institutions to buy goods, services and works which enable them to deliver their activities.
+At URBACT we see procurement as a strategic lever that cities can use to address the economic, social and environmental challenges they face.
+We think procurement could be used to create jobs and apprenticeships, to develop workers skills and reduce carbon emissions.
+We call this strategic procurement.

 Since 2017, URBACT and the City of Preston have been contributing to the Urban Agenda Partnership on Public Procurement pushing forward public procurement as a strategic driver to help public authorities solve challenges they are dealing with, be they social, economic or environmental.
+URBACT has co-developed the action Enabling Sustainable Economic Recovery through Public Procurement in the partnership's original action plan and the programme will continue its contribution until 2024.

-URBACT Online Course on Strategic Procurement
+URBACT Online Course on Strategic Procurement, its thematic articles and segmented newsletter.

 Who is this course for?

-This free and online training is targeted at anyone with an interest in procurement and changing the way it is undertaken in cities.
+The training is targeted at anyone with an interest in procurement and changing the way it is undertaken in cities.
 You could be a mayor or politician, a civil servant working in strategy or procurement department, or working in urban and economic development, or someone completely different and willing to learn!